 The Conservation Plan was funded by grants from Historic England and St Edmundsbury Borough Council.
 These also paid for the preceding document assessing the existing historical and archaeological information about the site, a Heritage Assessment prepared by Richard Hoggett Heritage.

-Rowenna Wood of Purcell and Richard Hoggett will be presenting their reports at a conference at the Cathedral on 25th January.
+Rowenna Wood of Purcell and Richard Hoggett will be presenting their reports at a conference at the Cathedral on the 25th of January.
 The Abbey of St Edmund: Past, Present and Future will also include an open forum for community engagement with the project.

 Download the Conservation Plan here.